cluhmann/cluhmann.github.io/about.md

 permalink: /about/
 ---

-The lab focuses on applying computional methods to develop theories and analyze complex behavior.
+The lab focuses on better understanding complex human behavior in a variety of contexts.
+This work employs computational methods, both those typically labeled as machine learning and more conventional statistical inference.
+These methods are used to develop theories of behavior and to analyze data sets.

-### More Information

-A place to include any other types of information that you'd like to include about yourself.

-### Contact me
+### Contact us

-[Mail me](mailto:christian.luhmann@stonybrook.edu) if you have questions.
+[Mail Dr. Luhmann](mailto:christian.luhmann@stonybrook.edu) if you have questions.